AdyGCode/adygcode.github.io/index.md

 In these positions, Adrian performed a variety of roles including:

-- Lecturer & Trainer
+- Lecturer, trainer and mentor
-- Front-End and Back-End Web Development
+- Front-end and Back-end web development
-- Software Development
+- Software development
-- Internet of Things Development
+- Internet of Things development
-- Content Development
+- Content development
-- Curriculum Development
+- Curriculum development
-- Systems Management
+- Systems management
+- Hardware, network and software support
-- Hardware and Software Support
+- LAN and Internet service implementation

 ## Interests and Recreation 🏑🧑‍🎨🧸🃏🎧💻📸🥣